DonSchenck/vac-seen-event-store/README.md

 # vac-seen-event-store
-Creates a PostgreSQL database which will be used by Marten ([https://martendb.io/](https://martendb.io/)).
+## What is this?

-This is Part Two (of seven) of the C#, Kafka and OpenShift "vac-seen" activity.
+This repo is Part Three (of eight) of a workshop/activity/tutorial that comprises the "Vac-Seen System".
+This system is associated with, and specifically created for, the [Red Hat OpenShift Sandbox](https://developers.redhat.com/developer-sandbox).

+At the end of this tutorial you will have an instance of aPostgreSQL database which will be used by Marten ([https://martendb.io/](https://martendb.io/)) that is running in an OpenShift cluster.

 ## Need help?
 If you need help or get stuck, email devsandbox@redhat.com.
 If you find a defect, [create an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in this repository.

-## Work environment
-This activity needs the following:
-* Access to a command line
-* You must be signed into your OpenShift sandbox

-## Prerequisites and Requirements
+## Prerequisites
-* `oc` command line tool must be installed
-* Access to OpenShift sandbox
+The following **three** prerequisites are necessary:
+1. An account in [OpenShift Sandbox](https://developers.redhat.com/developer-sandbox) (No problem; it's free).
+This is not actually *necessary*, since you can use this tutorial with any OpenShift cluster.
+1. The `oc` command-line tool for OpenShift.
+There are instructions later in this article for the installation of `oc`.
+1. Your machine will need access to a command line; Bash or PowerShell, either is fine.

+## All Operating Systems Welcome
+You can use this activity regardless of whether your PC runs Windows, Linux, or macOS.

 ## Create PostgreSQL instance

 The goal is to create an instance of a PostgreSQL database in your Red Hat OpenShift cluster.
 This database is required by the Marten event store that will be used in the C# application.

-### Step 1: Find the needed template
+## Part 1: Find the needed template
 Get a list the templates to find the PostgreSQL template that is needed.
 It turns out to be "postgresql-persistent".
 Use the following command to do this:

 ___
-<h2>Step 1:<br>
+### Step 1.1
 RUN THIS COMMAND if you are using Bash:</h2>

 `oc get templates --namespace=openshift | grep postgresql`

-<h2>RUN THIS COMMAND if you are using PowerShell:</h2>
+RUN THIS COMMAND if you are using PowerShell:

 `oc get templates --namespace=openshift | Select-String postgresql`
 ___